Code-Institute-Submissions/amegeddon-The-Thinker-Game/README.md

 - to my mentor Richard for reminding me at every mentor meeting that Javascript is brilliant
 - and to everyone else that I have hounded into playing the game and giving me feedback
 - finally, thanks to the slack community for their encouragement and advice.
-- and not forgetting the tutor team who have been able to point me in the right direction when a game bug looked impossibly unsolvable.